-A key component of the President's FOIA Memorandum was the direction to "use modern technology to inform citizens about what is known and done by their Government."
+A key component of FOIA administration is using technology to make information more accessible.
 In addition to using the internet to make proactive disclosures, agencies should also be exploring ways to utilize technology in responding to requests.

 Please answer the following questions to describe how your agency is utilizing technology to improve its FOIA administration and the public's access to information.
 You should also include any additional information that that describes your agency's efforts in this area.